Atul Chokshi: Biography

 Atul Chokshi, born on 24 March 1958, gained his bachelor's degree (BTech) in metallurgical engineering from the Indian Institute of Technology, Madras in 1980 and went to the US for higher studies.
-Joining the University of Southern California, he earned a master's degree (MS) in 1981, and followed it up with a PhD in 1984.
+Joining the University of Southern California, he earned a master's degree (MS) in 1981, and followed it up with a PhD in material science in 1984.
 He continued at the university for his post-doctoral work during 1984–1986 and did further researches at University of California, Davis from 1986 to 1988.
 That year, he moved to the University of California, San Diego to take up the position of a faculty and served the university until 1994 when he returned to India to join the Indian Institute of Science as an associate professor at the Department of Materials Engineering where he holds the position of a professor.